HSMinches/GPIB_INTERFACE/README.md

 As basys, this project consists of a C++ with QT interface, to be able to generate SCPI queries for multiples workbench instruments, thus automating measurements workflow.

-In this case, this interface will use a USB-GPIB adapter, like shown below, although there can be other variations like e.g. ethernet-GPIB, this will be the cheapest and quickest development path to be taken.
+In this case, the interface will use a USB-GPIB adapter "AR488", like shown below, although there can be other variations like e.g. ethernet-GPIB, this will be the cheapest and quickest development path to be taken.

 ![Logo](DIAGRAMS/USE_CASES/GPIB_UC.jpg)